SwegMax/Shopeee/README.md

-# 🛍️ FlutterSearch Shopping App
+# 🛍️ E-Commerce app with Flutter Search module

 A modern Android e-commerce app built with native Android and Flutter modules.